 |2.9 of 5|

 quickest trail to the center of the northern expansion

-The trail quickly descends to junction the Dixileta Trail at the 1.6 mile mark and continues northwest.
-Soon to your left the golf course is visible on the western side of Fraesfield Mountain.
-At this point the trail is very flat and meanders back and forth through the somewhat thicker vegetation, mostly mesquite and palo verdes.
+The trail quickly descends to the junction with Dixileta Trail at the 1.6-mile mark and continues northwest.
+Soon to your left, the golf course is visible on the western side of Fraesfield Mountain.
+At this point, the trail is very flat and meanders back and forth through the somewhat thicker vegetation, mostly mesquite and paloverdes.
 The trail remains softer dirt with not much rock.
 Just a little further past the junction of the Dixileta Trail are the junctions of the Turpentine and Yucca Trails, which intersect at an odd angle.
 Having a map is probably a little helpful here to figure your bearings.
-At 2.9 miles, the trail ends at the Powerline Road #2, very near the junctions for the Chuckwagon, Watershed, Vaquero and 118th Street Trails, giving options for other exploration throughout the preserve.
+At 2.9 miles, the trail ends at the Powerline Road #2, very near the junctions for the Chuckwagon, Watershed, Vaquero, and 118th Street Trails, giving options for other exploration throughout the preserve.
 Directly ahead to the northwest Brown’s Ranch Mountain is very prominent and the summit trail on it is clearly visible.
 At this point you’re also right in the center of the preserve, just a mile or so away from anywhere else you might want to check out.

 This hike is listed as One-Way.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.